arabnewscms/it/README.md

-# it version 1.6.3 release version
+# it version 1.6.3 is released now
 # now every rules for laravel to use in validation now is available try it now
 Work With Laravel 8.0 & above make sure to use php version 7.3 at least
 # A simple Track To make sense